What is The MIND Diet?

 - Vitamin E: This vitamin helps protect brain cells from oxidative stress and inflammation.

-- Vitamin B12: This vitamin is important for brain function and the production of red blood cells.
+- Vitamin B12: This vitamin is vital for brain function and the production of red blood cells.

-- Folate: This is a B vitamin that is necessary for brain function and the production of red blood cells.
+- Folate: This is a B vitamin necessary for brain function and the production of red blood cells.

 - Iron: This mineral is essential in carrying oxygen to the body’s cells, including brain cells.